girls in sport

 • Go to female sports events

 • Vary the environment.
-Try taking a different route in your neighborhood each time you walk, instead of running around a track, run along the beach or around a park.
+Try taking a different route in your neighbourhood each time you walk.
+Or instead of running around a track, run along the beach or around a park.

 • Learn about female athletes.
-Read, or watch biographies on inspirational female heroes like Billie Jean King, Mia Hamm and the Williams sisters.
+Read about or watch biographies of inspirational female heroes like Billie Jean King, Christine Sinclair, and Venus and Serena Williams.

 • Give gifts of sports equipment and apparel.